 In current history we have a strong demonstration of where sport arises shown in the development of the modern warmblood sport breeds, and we find that contrary to their promotional quasi-histories, it is clear that they received their ability in sport from massive crossing in of the breeds of the British Isles.
 Those galloping racers, the trotting horses, the hunter horses of England and Ireland which were imported in colossal amounts to the continent--all of them carried sport genetics in potency, and when crossed on the heavy agricultural stock of Europe they provided an upgrade first to a heavy coach horse, then a carriage horse and improved cavalry type.
 Then finally, with tremendous additional importations of the racing Thoroughbred and Trotter stock, it was only then the European sport type emerged.
 Thankfully this has happened recently enough so the revisionists can't alter the record.
 This transformation into a sport horse did not occur until the genetic fabric of the European horse was converted to one that contains a potency in true sport genetics.

 Working backwards in time for the origin of the American sport breeds, we find the source returns to the English Running Horse and Irish Hobby importations into our colonies--the difference between us and Europe is that we did not have a draft horse base--instead we started horse breeding with the highest rated sport horse in the world.
-So our original stock was sport horse, and it was isolated, especially in the Virginia colony for a hundred years before even the English Thoroughbred got to America (read a detailed history of colonial sport horse development in Standardbred Sport Horses).
+So our original stock was sport horse, and it was isolated, especially in the Virginia colony for a hundred years before even the English Thoroughbred got to America (read a detailed history of colonial sport horse development in the book: Standardbred Sport Horses or in my new study: American Running Horse).
 Later on we too received English Thoroughbred, Trotters and the Hunters of Ireland and England onto our original gene base--so it was sport genetics added onto sport genetics.
 Our horses began with a very homogenous mix of sport genetics, and very little else was brought in to our stock.
 By the time the floodgates opened in international trade of horses, we had already established many pure-bred breeds based on concentration of the original Hobby traits that each area desired--therefore our native breeds are brimming with potency in those traits.
 A closed breeding population equals potency in its genetic factors.
 The American horse was first and foremost a sport horse--a racer, a hunter and a saddle horse--a mirror image of its Hobby ancestry.
 In the meantime, England had almost totally destroyed its Running Horse and Hobby populations in political purges (English Civil War), leaving us in America with the largest cache of Hobby genetics in the world.

 Because the Irish Horse was kept in a closed environment for more than a thousand years, as a gene pool it was an extremely potent source of those traits--probably at a level of potency few if any other horse communities have equaled.
 And here is the key concept: what it was potent in was sport genetics.
 It was not just because of its immense speed, but because it could pass it on reliably that it was imported by the English aristocracy for racing and saddle use, and to upgrade their own sport stock, which had suffered some loss of talent from mixing with other strains.
 The Irish Hobby and the English Running Horse became the base of the English Thoroughbred--the base was not the Oriental horse--DNA has overturned that fairy tale (Bower/Hill).